DavideCosta95/ChartGram/assets/docs/user_guide.md

 - Adding it as a request header: `authorization: <token>`.
 - Making the webapp set a session cookie when landing from the bot-generated link.

-For this base version of the application, the only way to obtain an authorization token is to use the bot's `analytics_command`.
+For this base version of the application, the only way to obtain an authorization token is to use bot's `analytics_command`.
 The aforesaid token will be added as `authorization` query param in the generated url.
 An example of said url is the following:
 `http://localhost:8080/webapp/groups/-1001338226930/?authorization=31ff6c8e-6373-4324-a810-5c10f9cc28a9`